 The skin appears smoother, rejuvenated and fresher than before application.
 This is confirmed by 80% of the Zeitgard 2 users.

-Zeitgard Anti Aging Care series developed on the basis of silk, gold and diamonds are truly a highlight from LR in facial care.
+Zeitgard Anti Aging Care series for Zeitgard 1 and Zeitgard 2 are developed on the basis of silk, gold and diamonds are truly a highlight from LR in facial care.

 The premium ingredients work effectively against the formation of wrinkles, prevent premature aging and lead to a radiating appearance.